Entropy Production for Discrete-Time Markov Processes: Decomposition of Entropy Production

 \subsection{Information-Thermodynamic Decomposition}

-In this section, we decompose the partial entropy production, marginal entropy production and conditional entropy production in a composite system, and we describe their physical interpretation based on an assumption called local detailed balance.
+In this section, we decompose the partial entropy production, marginal entropy production and conditional entropy production in a composite system, and we describe their physical interpretation under the local detailed balance.
 We also derive the inequality known as the second law of information thermodynamics from this decomposition and the non-negativity of KLD.